saasbook/AV102/transcripts/week4/bugs_and_debugging.md

 good manners
 to read your error message,
-have done some searching around ... this thing here it's yeah ... if you've got someone there or you are in a pair programming session and you can asked them immediately then definitely do that.
+have done some searching around ... this thing here it's yeah ... if you've got someone there or you are in a pair programming session and you can ask them immediately then definitely do that.
 You may be very isolated in which case ... fair enough you move to posting a bit earlier
 ... yes StackOverflow's very good, read their guidelines ...
-I mean the critical thing and ... again in the textbook there's great coverage of this but ... so ... just saying "oh ... the sinatra gem doesn't work on my system" there's not enough information for anyone here to help you ...
+I mean the critical thing and ... again in the textbook there's great coverage of this but ... so ... just saying "Oh ... the Sinatra gem doesn't work on my system" there's not enough information for anyone here to help you ...
 "The Sinatra gem doesn't work on my system", attaches the 85 line error message